zaedaamrin/e-motion-cornell/design/design-journey.md

 2. Scrolls past the image and blurb under the header
 3. Notes the newsletter section
 4. Sees the accordion and the question about auditions
 5. Reads aloud "no auditions are required..."
 Concludes she could join without auditioning and can also perform in group dance.
-Could also join a performance team or a cover.
+Could also join a performance team or a cover to participate.
 (Ends task successfully)
 6. Continues and finds the question explaining beginner and group dance.